mdn/content/files/en-us/learn/server-side/nodeJs/index.md

 ---

 ## What is NodeJS

 Node.js is an open source server environment
 Node.js is free
 Node.js runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
 Node.js uses JavaScript on the server

 ## How to download Node

-Download Node.js from the official Node.js web site: https://nodejs.org
+Download Node.js from the official Node.js web [site](https://nodejs.org)

 ## Why NodeJS

 Node.js uses asynchronous programming!

 A common task for a web server can be to open a file on the server and return the content to the client.